sxmplyfarhan/TerzoPrincipio-Archieved/README.md

 ---

-When I remade it, the result will be a cleaner, component-based version with better structure, animations, and maintainable code.
+When I remake it, the result will be a cleaner, component-based version with better structure, animations, and maintainable code.
 Feel free to explore both to see how much I’ve grown.

 ---